salmanmahmood199/MaintenanceTrackerSuite/GOOGLE_CALENDAR_SETUP.md

 # Google Calendar Integration Setup Guide

-## Administrator One-Time Setup
+## Project Owner One-Time Setup

-This setup only needs to be done once by the system administrator.
-After completion, all users can connect their personal Google Calendars.
+This setup only needs to be done once by the TaskScout project owner.
+After completion, ALL users across ALL organizations can connect their personal Google Calendars (root admins, org admins, sub-admins, vendors, technicians, etc.).

 ### Step 1: Create Google Cloud Project